Mathri

-Mathri or mathi or short crust cookies are a must make snack in all households for the festive season.
-Made with maida or wheat flour, the dough is kneaded firm and rolled out into small discs and then deep fried.
+Mathri, mathi, or shortcrust cookies is a must-make snack for the festive season in all households.
+Made with maida or wheat flour, the dough is kneaded firmly, rolled out into small discs, and then deep fried.
 They make for a perfect tea-time snack.

-With holi round the corner, this must be made by kilos in most Indian households.
+With Holi around the corner, this must be made by kilos in most Indian households.
 Mine is no different.

-Mathri is similar to flaky biscuits and is a delight to eat with tea or coffee or simply with some home-made pickle.
-The thought only gives me goose bumps & crave some more.
+Mathari or mathiya is similar to flaky biscuits and is a delight to eat with tea or coffee or simply with some homemade pickle.
+The thought only gives me goosebumps & craves some more.

-You can give different shapes to the dough – either using a cookie cutter or shape them freehand into triangles.
+You can give different shapes to the dough – either using a cookie cutter or shaping them freehand into triangles.

 You can substitute part of maida with maida to reduce some refined calories from it.